GESIS – Leibniz Institute for the Social Sciences: History

-The research data centers are positioned across all the departments.
-In addition to access to unique data, they also provide special preparation of existing datasets, additional materials and context information as well as offering consulting based on own research.

 WikiWho

 WikiWho, developed by Fabian Flöck and Maribel Acosta and hosted by GESIS, "parses the complete set of all historical revisions (versions) (of Wikipedia articles in different languages) in order to find out who wrote and/or removed and/or reinserted which exact text at token level at what revision".
 WhoColor and whoVIS are in development.
 Researchers developing and using WikiWho, also investigated the Gamergate (harassment campaign).
 In 2021, Fabian Flöck planned to leave GESIS and shut down WikiWho sometime in 2022, however, a Wikimedia Foundation software engineer is working to migrate the infrastructure.
-Wikimedia Foundation, Community Tech Team has released Who Wrote That?, a browser extension, for Mozilla Firefox and Chromium-based browsers. using WikiWho.
+Wikimedia Foundation, Community Tech Team has released Who Wrote That?, a browser extension, for Mozilla Firefox and Chromium-based browsers using WikiWho.
 Contropedia is a related "platform for the real-time analysis and visualization of such controversies in Wikipedia".